Skip to content

 Value-based programs are unique in that they focus on philanthropy rather than personal rewards.
 Customers' purchases support charitable causes or social initiatives instead of earning direct perks.

-An example is TOMS shoes, which donates shoes to children in need for every pair sold.
+An example is TOMS shoes, which donates a pair of shoes to a child in need for every pair sold.
 These programs appeal to customers who value social responsibility and want their purchases to contribute to a greater good, though they may be less attractive to those seeking personal rewards.

 Step-by-Step Guide to Getting Started